Kruzr

 Key Takeaways

-- Realtime flows force clarity around latency and processing boundaries.
+- Realtime flows force clarity around processing boundaries and failure isolation.

-- Architecture should support intervention speed, not just model sophistication.
+- Backend models should support intervention speed, not just data collection.